 Please print or type DATE OF RECEIPT IN OFFICE Name Date of Request Position/Empl.
-No Position Applied For and any information concerning my physical or mental disability as defined by the Americans with Disabilities yer to handle medical information for ADA/MHRA purposes condition, that are necessary to determine whether I have a Act and/or the Minnesota Human Rights Act, and to be made.
-The provision of this information is voluntary, ons, what life activity(s) it substantially limits, and ed.
+No Position Applied For District's legal counsel who is authorized and any information concerning my physic disability as defined by the Americans wit determine whether any reasonable accomm or any other person, including the by my employer to handle medical information for ADA/MHRA purposes cal or mental condition, that are necessary to determine whether I have a th Disabilities Act and/or the Minnesota Human Rights Act, and to modations can be made.
+The provision of this information is voluntary, employer may refuse to provide reasonable accommodation. our limitations, what life activity(s) it substantially limits, and tially limited.
 2. How does it affect your ability to perform your job?
-3. Type of accommodation you are requesting g (describe in detail): 4.
-How will the requested accommodation be job function(s)? e effective in allowing performance of the essential Employee Signature Date Supervisor Signature Date Received by Human Resources Coordinator Date
+3. Type of accommodation you ar re requesting (describe in detail): = modation be effective in allowing performance of the essential Employee Signature Date Supervisor Signature Date Received by Human Resources Coordinator Date Comments: